inno-devops-labs/F23-core-course-labs/terraform/TF.md

 ## Terraform

+> Note: Docker infrastructure is stored in ./docker/ subfolder as there will be several instances.

 Following the turorial I built inftastructure for my `app_python` using docker container, and here are the outputs of requested commands:

 ---